 Autosomal DNA Transfers: Downloading Your Raw DNA Data and Uploading it to other DNA Sites

-Each of the DNA testing companies provide their members with access to their own Raw DNA Data, contained in a zip folder (do not open it or extract files).
+Each of the DNA testing companies provide their members with access to their own raw DNA Data, contained in downloadable Zip folder format.
+(Note: Do not open it or extract files).

 FamilyTreeDNA and MyHeritage accept competitor uploads.
-This means that you can download your Raw DNA Data from other testing company sites and upload it (FREE) to their site, without taking another DNA test.
-GEDmatch.com (a third party site and DNA data analyzer, not a testing company) also accepts uploads (FREE) and accepts donations.
+This means that you can download your raw DNA Data from other DNA testing company's websites and upload it (FREE) to their sites, without taking another DNA test.
+GEDmatch.com (a third-party site and DNA data analyzer, not a testing company) also accepts uploads (FREE) and accepts donations.
 AncestryDNA and 23andMe do not accept competitor uploads and you may eventually want to test with both companies.
-I recommend testing with AncestryDNA first, then uploading your Raw DNA Data to FamilyTreeDNA, MyHeritage and GEDmatch.
+I recommend testing with AncestryDNA first, then uploading your raw DNA Data to FamilyTreeDNA, MyHeritage and GEDmatch.
 This increases your presence in the DNA pools at the lowest cost and maximizes your chances of close matches (close family to 2nd cousins).
 If need be, you can also test later with 23andMe.
 If you can test with AncestryDNA and 23andMe simultaneously, do so.
 For more information, see my DNA Testing Strategy.